y-u-n-ii-a/flask-restplus-sqlalchemy/README.md

 # REST API With Flask & SQL Alchemy

-> Products API using Python Flask, SQLAlchemy and Flask-RESTPlus
+> Simple API using Python Flask, SQLAlchemy and Flask-RESTPlus

 ## Quick Start
 #### Clone the Project